Apples on the tree in a apple orchard

 Find rare used books at the Book House

-Post food coma from indulging in some apple pie at the Julian Pie Company, the book house is directly across the street.
+Across from the Julian Pie Company, the book house is directly across the street.
 Browse the many shelves of books and find a one of a kind that is a page-turner and one you can’t put down.

 Address: 2230 Main Street, Julian, CA 92036